g-bulgarit/g-bulgarit.github.io/content/projects/03_weaver.md

 technologies = ["Python", "C", "Mechanical Design"]
 +++

-Initial steps in building a robot that can create woven portraits on a circular nail frame.
+Steps towards building a robot that can create woven string portraits on a circular nail frame.
 Project includes the software design and the mechanical design, along with videos and build logs.
+Passion project, incomplete due to lack of time :(